SebRil/deezer_to_spotify/README.md

 # deezer_to_spotify

 ## Run the app
-Launch the "testUI.py" file to run the main UI.
+Run the app with `python -m streamlit run app.py`

 ## Create a Spotify API Application
 - Go to https://developer.spotify.com/dashboard